 As an e-commerce business owner, you may be curious to know about Magento’s offerings before investing in them.
 In your quest to pick the best platform for your business, you may have often wondered, what’s the difference between Magento 2 Open Source, Commerce, and Commerce Cloud?

-As the name suggests, Open Source offers several features for free, Commerce offers even more features at a certain price, while Commerce Cloud offers all Magento 2 Commerce features on cloud infrastructure.
+As the name suggests, Open Source offers several features for free; Commerce offers even more features at a certain price.
+In contrast, Commerce Cloud offers all Magento 2 Commerce features on cloud infrastructure.
 However, there is more to this than meets the eye.

 Let’s get a closer look at each of these Magento platforms:

 Magento 2 Open Source